Skip to content

 The derived signing key would in this case be AZj5EsS8S7wb06xr5jERqPHsraQt3w/+Ih5EfrhisBQ= (base64 encoded format)

-The encoded JWT output below contains both the JSON header and payload as shown above, with the claims in exactly the same order as the example and the JSON in minified format.
+The encoded JWT below contains both the JSON header and payload as shown above, with the claims in the same order as the example and the JSON in minified format.

 eyJhbGciOiJIUzI1NiIsImtpZCI6ImhrZGZ2MS0yMDE4MDEwMiJ9.eyJpc3MiOiIvL3J0Yy5zaW5jaC5jb20vYXBwbGljYXRpb25zL2EzMmU1YThkLWY3ZDgtNDExYy05NjQ1LTkwMzhlOGRkMDUxZCIsInN1YiI6Ii8vcnRjLnNpbmNoLmNvbS9hcHBsaWNhdGlvbnMvYTMyZTVhOGQtZjdkOC00MTFjLTk2NDUtOTAzOGU4ZGQwNTFkL3VzZXJzL2ZvbyIsImlhdCI6MTUxNDg2MjI0NSwiZXhwIjoxNTE0ODYyODQ1LCJub25jZSI6IjZiNDM4YmRhLTJkNWMtNGU4Yy05MmIwLTM5ZjIwYTk0YjM0ZSJ9.EUltTTD4fxhkwCgLgj6qSQXKawpwQ952Ywm3OwQSARo

-More detailed examples on how to implement this in various languages, including reference data for unit tests, is available at https://github.com/sinch/sinch-rtc-api-auth-examples.
+More detailed examples in various languages, including unit-test reference data, are available at https://github.com/sinch/sinch-rtc-api-auth-examples.

-For additional information about JWT, along with a list of available libraries for generating signed JWTs, see https://jwt.io.
+For additional information about JWT and libraries for generating signed JWTs, see https://jwt.io.
 For detailed information about the JWT specification, see https://tools.ietf.org/html/rfc7519.

-When starting the client (SinchClient.start()) for the first time with a new user, the client will ask for a token via SinchClientListener.onCredentialsRequired()
+When starting the client (SinchClient.start()) for the first time with a new user, the client asks for a token via SinchClientListener.onCredentialsRequired().

 // Instantiate a SinchClient using the SinchClientBuilder.